AbonyiXavier/Chap-messaging-API/README.md

 - Run 'npm install' to install all dependencies
 - Run 'npm run dev' to start the application
 - Run 'npm run test' to run test on the application
+- Run 'npm run seed' to run seed table and dummy data on the database
 - In a browser address bar navigate to ''

 # Using Chat Messaging App through a restful client